edgedb/easy-edgedb/README.md

 }
 ```

-We could have gone with [`int32`, `int64` or `bigint`](https://www.edgedb.com/docs/datamodel/scalars/numeric#numerics) for the `coffins` property but we probably won't see that many coffins.
+We could have gone with [`int32`, `int64` or `bigint`](https://www.edgedb.com/docs/datamodel/scalars/numeric#numerics) for the `coffins` property but we probably won't see that many coffins so `int16` is fine.

-Next is `abstract type Person`, which does most of the work for all of our characters.
-Fortunately, all vampires used to be people and can have things like `name` and `age`:
+Next is `abstract type Person`.
+This type is by far the largest, and does most of the work for all of our characters.
+Fortunately, all vampires used to be people and can have things like `name` and `age`, so they can extend from it too.

 ```
 abstract type Person {